SWxTREC/pymsis/examples/README.txt

 Examples
 ========

-This is a collection of demos and examples of what can be done with pymsis2.
+This is a collection of demos and examples of what can be done with pymsis.